Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Introduction

 Beyond the word- or phrase- level errors caused by disfluency and pronunciation, the inherent impromptu nature of speech input produces verbose and disorganized content in longform composition, which is another reason why transcripts are hard to read \cite{zayats19_interspeech, lin2024rambler}.
 Previous research shows faster "memory decay of speech production and a preference towards gist abstraction in memory traces" compared to typing or handwriting~\cite{10.1145/3571884.3597134}.
-Building on this, a recent dictation tool called Rambler\cite{lin2024rambler}, designed for composing longform text, advocates for ``gist-based'' interfaces that aid the review of spoken text with keywords and LLM-generated summaries.
-However the effectiveness of these solutions on readability has not been evaluated.
+Building on this, a recent dictation tool called Rambler\cite{lin2024rambler}, designed for composing longform text, advocates for ``gist-based'' interfaces that aid the review of spoken text with \rr{two methods: highlighting keywords and LLM-generated summaries. } For extracting keywords, there are classic methods based on word frequencies \cite{aizawa2003information} or recent deep learning methods \cite{issa2023comparative}.
+Concerns about LLM summaries altering the original meaning of the text led to recent work introducing Grammar-Preserving Text Saliency Modulation (GP-TSM) \cite{gu2024ai}, which is shown to be helpful for skimming through longform text by highlighting the core sentence structures.

-Current text-altering solutions to help users read spoken text range from minor spelling correction to rewritten summaries.
+\rr{However, the effectiveness of these above solutions on readability has not been evaluated.} Current text-altering solutions to help users read spoken text range from minor spelling correction to rewritten summaries.
 LLM-based text correction or summaries may alter the text to an extent the users would not agree with.
 So where should we draw the line?
 Would users prefer reading the raw transcript for maximum responsiveness and fidelity, or post-processed text for better readability?
-How much tolerance do users have for their original spoken text being altered, while speaking and reviewing the text?
+How much tolerance do users have for their original spoken text being altered, while speaking and reviewing the text? \rr{For aiding the review of longform spoken text, which method is more effective}, extractive methods (word highlighting) or abstractive methods (summaries)?

-Moreover, to aid the review of longform spoken text, a fair comparison with LLM-generated summaries would be to highlight important words from original composition.
-For extracting keywords, there are classic methods based on word frequencies \cite{aizawa2003information} or recent deep learning methods \cite{issa2023comparative}.
-Concerns about LLM summaries altering the original meaning of the text led to recent work introducing Grammar-Preserving Text Saliency Modulation (GP-TSM) \cite{gu2024ai}, shown to be helpful for skimming through longform text.
-Which method is more effective for aiding the review of spoken text, extractive methods (word highlighting) or abstractive methods (summaries)?
 In addition, we also want to find out which word-highlighting technique works better in this context.